-On top of keeping an eye on competitors and their marketing strategies, you should also be aware of the fact that you might be competing with substitute products too.
+On top of keeping an eye on competitors and their marketing strategies, it’s crucial to remain aware of products or services your rivals offer that may be substitutes to your products or services.
 An indirect competitor might be impacting your profitability as your customers are switching to a different product or service.

 Normally, a substitute product constitutes a threat if:

-- It offers a similar price but is of higher quality or is more functional.
+- It offers a similar price but is of higher quality or more functionality

 Access to the Market for New Entrants

-This factor considers how easy or difficult it is to enter the market for upcoming brands.
+This factor considers how easy or difficult it is to enter the market for up and coming brands.
 While you may be all set with your market analysis, this factor requires ongoing market monitoring.

-Competitive Perceptual Mapping can help you to assess how customers perceive a certain product/service and evaluate the strengths/weaknesses of comparing brands within a given niche.
+- Competitive Perceptual Mapping can help you to assess how customers perceive a certain product or service and evaluate the strengths/weaknesses of comparing brands within a given niche.

 Market Analysis Step #5: Identifying the Right Demographic

 Defining the right customer has to start with such basics as geographic, demographic, psychographic and other characteristics.
-Essentially, all things that have to do with buyer persona description.
+Essentially, all of the factors involved in creating your buyer personas.

-Once you have buyer personas defined, you have to start segmenting your target audience based on similar needs or demand features to provide tailored and more targeted customer experiences.
+Once you have buyer personas defined, you can start segmenting your target audience based on similar needs or demand features to provide tailored and more targeted customer experiences.